andregeorgis/FWF/cgolad/plans.md

 # Stage 2 - Introducing Game Design and Rule Design

-- Choosing your stage
+- Choosing your stage :white_check_mark:
-  - First load buttons that ask for which stage
+  - First load buttons that ask for which stage :white_check_mark:
-  - Depending on button pressed, load specific webpage (for stage 1 and for stage 2)
+  - Depending on button pressed, load specific webpage (for stage 1 and for stage 2) :white_check_mark:
 - Rule Design
   - We split the game into rounds that have two different stages, a Move Stage and a Wait Stage
   - In the Move Stage players are allowed to click on the cell grid to "make moves" by activating or deactivating cells